Greek 2013 budget sees 6th year of recession

 The general government deficit, including debt servicing costs, will come to 4.2 percent of GDP next year from 6.6 percent in 2012, while unemployment will rise to 24.7 pct.

-The draft gave no target for privatisation revenues.
-In a sign of the daunting scale of Greece's problems, public debt is projected to reach 179.3 percent of GDP next year despite a major writedown of debt owed to private investors this year.
+The draft gave no target for privatization revenues.
+In a sign of the daunting scale of Greece's problems, public debt is projected to reach 179.3 percent of GDP next year despite a major write-down of debt owed to private investors this year.

 PAINFUL CUTS

-The budget will make more cuts to public sector pay, pensions and welfare benefits as part of an 11.5 billion euro package of savings over the next two years.
+The budget will make more cuts to public sector pay, pensions and welfare benefits as part of an 11.5 billion euro ($14.8 billion) austerity package of savings spread out over the next two years.

 "We must hold on tight to the helm to make the difficult turn," Stournaras said.
 "It's the only way for the Greek economy to return to the righteous cycle of fiscal stability and growth."

-Labour unions immediately threatened more strikes this month after a crippling walkout marked by clashes last week.
+Labor unions were quick to respond, vowing new strikes this month after a crippling walkout marked by clashes last week.

 "We don't have any other option.
 We can't just sit around doing nothing," said Nikos Kioutsoukis, general secretary of the largest private sector union GSEE.